 The Data Link layer is responsible for quality of service, flow control and for resending information in the event of a temporary fault on the SpaceFibre link.
 Virtual channels are used to provide separate packet streams and to support the various qualities of service.
 Data packets from each virtual channel are segmented into frames which are interleaved over the SpaceFibre link according to available flow control and QoS information.
-In the event of an error occurring on the SpaceFibre link, SpaceFibre detects the error and rapidly resends the data of one or more frames.
+In the event of an error occurring on the SpaceFibre link, SpaceFibre is able to detect the error, and rapidly resend the data of one or more frames.